mcranford13/shosetsuextentions/README.md

-# Novel Phoenix Shosetsu Extension
+# Shosetsu Extension

-This repository contains a Shosetsu Lua extension for [Novel Phoenix](https://novelphoenix.com).
+This repository contain(s) a Shosetsu Lua extension for the following website(s):

+[Novel Phoenix](https://novelphoenix.com).

+More will be added in the future if/when I encounter the need for them.

 ## Repository URL

-Once this repository is public, add its raw `main` URL to Shosetsu:
+Installation:
+In Shosetsu, add the following URL to the Repositories under Settings:

 `https://raw.githubusercontent.com/mcranford13/shosetsuextentions/main/`

-Then refresh repositories and install **Novel Phoenix** from the English extensions list.
+Then refresh repositories and install a source from the English extensions list.

-The repository is currently private, so the raw URL cannot yet be consumed by Shosetsu without first publishing the repository.
-For local testing, download Shosetsu's extension tester as described in the official extensions repository, run it with `--generate-index --watch --host`, and add the displayed local server URL to Shosetsu.

 ## Development

-The extension source is `src/en/NovelPhoenix.lua`.
-It supports paginated listings and search, novel metadata, complete paginated chapter lists, and HTML chapter reading.
+The extension source(s) are found in  `src/en/`.
+They supports paginated listings and search, novel metadata, complete paginated chapter lists, and HTML chapter reading.

-Novel Phoenix currently uses Cloudflare.
+Some source(s) currently use Cloudflare.
 The extension enables Shosetsu's Cloudflare handling, but users may occasionally need to open the source in WebView and complete a challenge before retrying.